mikeybkats/angela-duckworth-grit/Notes.md

 p39

 - Nietzsche - "with everything perfect, we do not ask how it came to be"
-- Nietzsche - "Our vanity, our self love, promotes the cult of genious"
+- Nietzsche - "Our vanity, our self love, promotes the cult of genius"
 - By calling someone genius is to call them beyond human, something magical.
 Unexplainable.
-Doing this puts us in a mode where we become incapable of comparing ourselves with the magical person (we will always see ourselves as being inadequate in comparrison).
+Doing this puts us in a mode where we become incapable of comparing ourselves with the magical person (we will always see ourselves as being inadequate in comparison).
-- The above is a mythologizing of talent that lets us foregive our own lack of greatness rather than try to achieve the something greater.
+- The above is a mythologizing of talent that lets us forgive our own lack of greatness rather than try to achieve the something greater.
-- Nietsche implores us all to become craftsmen and acquire genius through seriousness of workmanship -
+- Nietzsche implores us all to become craftsmen and acquire genius through seriousness of workmanship -

 p41